 Whether a hearty escarole and bean soup or a protein-rich lentil soup, these easy soup recipes taste great and provide a comforting way to enrich our diets as the weather gets colder.

-One of my favorite healthy soup recipes to prepare this time of year is this butternut squash soup recipe.
+One of my favorite healthy soup recipes to prepare this time of year is this plant-based soup recipe.
 It is an easy and flavorful combination of roasted butternut squash, ginger, and pears.

 It’s a perfect recipe for cool evenings, especially when the weather changes and we start craving heartier meals.

-This squash soup recipe comes together in no time at all, but there’s one hour of inactive cooking needed to roast our butternut squash.
+This squash soup recipe comes together in no time, but one hour of inactive cooking is needed to roast our butternut squash.
 If more convenient, this process can be done ahead of time.

-Preheat your oven to 400° F/205°C. Line a baking sheet with parchment paper.
+Preheat your oven to 400°F/205°C. Line a small roasting pan with parchment paper.

 Cut your butternut squash in half.
 It should weigh anywhere between 3-4 pounds.